Association of Accredited Schools of Business International

 The complete GAESA are in the book and manual: "Principles of Higher Education.
 Auditing Standards for Accredited Schools of Business."

 Introduction to GEASA 200 Objectives

-Generally Accepted Educational Standards on Auditing (GAESA) promulgated by the Asian Association of Schools of Business International (AASBI) are concerned with the independent auditor's responsibilities in auditing Statements of Educational Conditions by gathering and evaluating Sufficient Appropriate Audit Evidence as a basis for the expression of an opinion, whether the Statement of Educational Conditions present fairly, in all material respects, (or give a true and fair view of) of the educational conditions of the School of Business under audit in accordance with Generally Accepted Educational Principles (GAEP) promulgated by the AASBI.
+Generally Accepted Educational Standards on Auditing (GAESA) promulgated by the Association of Accredited Schools of Business International (AASBI) are concerned with the independent auditor's responsibilities in auditing Statements of Educational Conditions by gathering and evaluating Sufficient Appropriate Audit Evidence as a basis for the expression of an opinion, whether the Statement of Educational Conditions present fairly, in all material respects, (or give a true and fair view of) of the educational conditions of the School of Business under audit in accordance with Generally Accepted Educational Principles (GAEP) promulgated by the AASBI.
 AASBI requires that the audit be approved by the Board of the AASBI, is a member of the public accounting profession licensed in the jurisdiction to perform the attest function for financial statement audits (eg, CA, CPA), and a member of a professional body that is a member of the International Federation of Accountants (IFAC).
 The AASBI's statements on auditing standards are modeled on the ideas and processes in IFAC's International Standards on Auditing (ISA).

 Introduction to GEASA 210 Audit engagements